natalieagus/50005/docs/NS/09-http-web.md

 In summary, the web is a vast collection of interconnected documents and multimedia content accessed via the internet, which is the global network enabling this and other forms of digital communication.

 ## Web Browsing With HTTPs
-Sure, here's a concrete example of how HTTPS works, including details about the certificate exchange and symmetric key establishment.

 **Example: Accessing `https://example.org`**